 In his brilliant book Chasing the Scream, author Johann Hari explores addiction with unexpected results.
 It turns out that addiction is not just about the drug.
 During the Vietnam War, Time magazine reported that using heroin was “as common as chewing gum” among U.S. soldiers.
 The evidence suggested that at least 20 per cent of soldiers were addicted to heroin.
 And yet when those addicted soldiers came home, 95 per cent stopped using drugs.
 Very few even needed rehab.
 Why?
 Because they went from a terrifying, lonely place with a limited connection back to the relationship and support of family and friends.
 Drug use was neither a moral failing nor a chemical hijacking of the brain; drug use was just a poor substitute for connection.

 We need to connect, feel a connection and become connected to others.
 These shifts don’t need to be strenuous efforts.
-I’m a great believer in instant change, little ‘micro-moments’ of learning or adaptation that allow us to actively take charge of our situation and emotions, reset and bring more of our best to help ourselves and others.
+I believe in instant change, little ‘micro-moments’ of learning or adaptation that allow us to actively take charge of our situation and emotions, reset and bring more of our best to help ourselves and others.
 Each micro-moment intervention is designed to be actionable in a minute, and I’ve written three books on these micro-moments for life, work and family.

 Get Connected to Yourself